NyaomiDEV/AMDFriend/README.md

 ## Observed quirks

 - Discord's Krisp module will only work if SIP is disabled.
 Reason is that the system usually won't load libraries that are not signed with the same key as the main application.
+- Do NOT patch anything in Autocad 2024 -- there's a false positive inside one of the libraries.

 ## Command line arguments